Negative thermal expansion: Applications

 Forming a composite of a material with (ordinary) positive thermal expansion with a material with (anomalous) negative thermal expansion could allow for tailoring the thermal expansion of the composites or even having composites with a thermal expansion close to zero.
 Negative and positive thermal expansion hereby compensate each other to a certain amount if the temperature is changed.
 Tailoring the overall thermal expansion coefficient (CTE) to a certain value can be achieved by varying the volume fractions of the different materials contributing to the thermal expansion of the composite.

 Especially in engineering there is a need for having materials with a CTE close to zero i.e. with constant performance over a large temperature range e.g. for application in precision instruments.
 But also in everyday life materials with a CTE close to zero are required.
 Glass-ceramic cooktops like Ceran cooktops need to withstand large temperature gradients and rapid changes in temperature while cooking because only certain parts of the cooktops will be heated while other parts stay close to ambient temperature.
 In general, due to its brittleness temperature gradients in glass might cause cracks.
 However, the glass-ceramics used in cooktops consist of multiple different phases, some exhibiting positive and some others exhibiting negative thermal expansion.
 The expansion of the different phases compensate each other so that there is not much change in volume of the glass-ceramic with temperature and crack formation is avoided.

-An everyday life example for the need for materials with tailored thermal expansion are dental fillings.
+An everyday life example for the need for materials with tailored thermal expansion is dental fillings.
 If the fillings tend to expand by an amount different from the teeth, for example when drinking a hot or cold drink, it might cause a toothache.
 If dental fillings are, however, made of a composite material containing a mixture of materials with positive and negative thermal expansion then the overall expansion could be precisely tailored to that of tooth enamel.